A.B. Requirements for Arabic Majors

 - ARAB-216 Intensive Third Level Modern Standard Arabic II or ARAB-217 Non-Intensive Third Level Modern Standard Arabic II

 - 5 ARAB content courses (electives) approved by advisor at the appropriate level.
-ARAB 213/214 Arabic Media and ARAB 328 Business Arabic do not count towards elective courses.
+ARAB-213/214 Arabic Media, ARAB-328 Business Arabic, and ARAB-414 Advanced Arabic Media do not count towards elective courses.

-- Oral Proficiency Interview (OPI) is required for all majors.
+- Oral Proficiency Interview (OPI) is required of all majors

 Language courses cannot be taken out of sequence, i.e. a 200-level course cannot be taken after completing a 300-level course.